namberino/obsidian-notes/Namicon/Math/Linear Algebra/Essence/Dot product.md

 - When they are perpendicular, the dot product will be 0 (Because the projection of 1 onto the other will land on the origin).
 - When they generally point in the opposite direction, the dot product will be negative.

 The dot product multiplication and vector projection is connected because of *duality*.
+The multiplication seems to be similar to the [matrix - vector multiplication](./Transformation.md), since the matrix seems like tilted vectors and vice versa.